Amlend/Train-Ticketing-System/README.md

 # Train-Ticketing-System
-Train Ticket booking and see the estimate price of total tickets
+The project is based on creating train ticket reservation system using python GUI library Tkinter and using different data structures in python that calculates estimate price of tickets with many options available.